 Fierce-eyed hawk, symbol of Masada

 Who was King Herod the Great?
-He was a complex person.
-A ferocious fighter, he also loved luxury, and in Masada’s two ornate palaces he indulged his taste for lavish living.
+A complex man: a ferocious fighter, he also loved luxury, and in Masada’s two ornate palaces he indulged his taste for lavish living.
 Was he mad as well?
 He was certainly paranoid, seeing enemies in every corner.
 He reinforced Masada’s walls and built large store houses, barracks – and immense water tanks holding nearly 750,000litres (200,000 gallons) of water, so that he could hold out there if the worst came to the worst, and he was cornered.

 When the Jewish people rebelled against Rome in 66-73AD (well after Herod had died), it took a Roman army of 10 – 15,000 battle-hardened soldiers, fighting a defending force of less than 1,000 (many of them women and children), two years to conquer.